marcinl13/poc/better-auth/README.md

 pnpm install
 ```

-### 3. Sync with database
+### 3. Sync with the database

-Compile the shared package:
+Run the following command depending on your needs:

 ```bash
 npx prisma db pull